RyosukeHonda/Vehicle-Detection-Tracking/README.md

 ####2.
 Examples of pipeline

+To get more reliable classifier, we need to choose what features we should choose and tune the hyperparameters which we have chosen.
+As per features I chose is mentioned above, so I'll discuss another point to get more reliability of the classifier.
+In the support vector machine algorithm, we have to find a separating line(hyperplane) which differenciate the two classes.
+There are some errors near the hyperplane.
+We can detect lower number of false positives by setting threshold(decision function).
+By choosing high value of decision function, we can get fewer number of false positives,but the number of true positives will also decrease.
+I tried bunch of parameter tuning and finally I chose 0.2 as the value of decision function.

 I searched with 5 different size and overlapping windows using HSV 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images:

 ![alt text][image5]